Lyn-liyuan/moonweb/README.md

 - **Frontend**: The web interface built with Dioxus, responsible for displaying chat content and user input.
 - **Backend**: Rust backend services that handle web requests and communicate with LLM model services.
-- **Model Services**: Each LLM model runs as an independent process, communicating with the backend service via ZeroMQ.
+- **Model Services**: Each LLM model runs as an independent process, communicating with the backend service via ipc_channel.

 **Model Integration**

 To integrate a new LLM model, follow these steps:

-1. Create a model service process that implements ZeroMQ communication.
+1. Create a model service process that implements ipc_channel communication.
 1. Register the communication interface of the model service in the backend service.
 1. Update the frontend interface to support input and output for the new model.